Deltoidal icositetrahedron: Dimensions

+Side Lengths

+In a deltoidal icositetrahedron, each face is a kite-shaped quadrilateral.
+The side lengths of these kites can be expressed in the ratio 0.7731900694928638:1.

+Specifically, the side adjacent to the obtuse angle has a length of approximately 0.707106785, while the side adjacent to the acute angle has a length of approximately 0.914213565.

 Occurrences in nature and culture

 The deltoidal icositetrahedron is a crystal habit often formed by the mineral analcime and occasionally garnet.
 The shape is often called a trapezohedron in mineral contexts, although in solid geometry the name trapezohedron has another meaning.

-Orthogonal projections

-The deltoidal icositetrahedron has three symmetry positions, all centered on vertices:
+In Guardians of The Galaxy Vol. 3, the device containing the files about the experiments carried on Rocket Raccoon has the shape of a deltoidal icositetrahedron.

 Related polyhedra

 The deltoidal icositetrahedron's projection onto a cube divides its squares into quadrants.
 The projection onto a regular octahedron divides its equilateral triangles into kite faces.
 In Conway polyhedron notation this represents an ortho operation to a cube or octahedron.

 The deltoidal icositetrahedron (dual of the small rhombicuboctahedron) is tightly related to the disdyakis dodecahedron (dual of the great rhombicuboctahedron).
 The main difference is that the latter also has edges between the vertices on 3- and 4-fold symmetry axes (between yellow and red vertices in the images below).

 Dyakis dodecahedron

 A variant with pyritohedral symmetry is called a dyakis dodecahedron or diploid.
 It is common in crystallography.A dyakis dodecahedron can be created by enlarging 24 of the 48 faces of a disdyakis dodecahedron.
 A tetartoid can be created by enlarging 12 of the 24 faces of a dyakis dodecahedron.